What Is a Communications Agency and Should You Hire One?

 Apart from that, the commercial and customer manager also works hand in hand with the advertising manager of numerous projects.
 This role is in charge of making sure that the development and implementation of the strategies are within budget.
 When everything has been set, the manager then forwards the project to the creative side of the agency.

-This way, the communication campaign that the agency creates will be unique and effective to the customers.
+This way, the communication campaign that the agency creates will be unique and effective for the customers.
 Another responsibility of the advertising manager is the management of the sales of the projects to the selected media.

 The role of the media planners is vital to the PR company, and they are considered to be major assets to the agency.
 This is because media planners have specific knowledge when it comes to public relations.